jonnonz1/nz-statute-book/acts/public/1996/ozone-layer-protection-act-1996.md

 ## Part 3 — Regulations

 ### 16 Regulations
-(1) Subject to sections 17 to 19, the Governor-General may from time to time, by Order in Council made on the recommendation of the Minister for the Environment, make regulations for the purpose of—
+(1) Subject to sections 17 to 19, the Governor-General may from time to time, by Order in Council made on the recommendation of the Minister, make regulations for the purpose of—
   (a) protecting human health and the environment from adverse effects resulting or likely to result from human activities which modify or are likely to modify the ozone layer:
   (b) phasing out ozone depleting substances as soon as possible except for essential uses:
   (c) giving effect to New Zealand's obligations under the Convention and the Protocol:
   (d) giving effect to the terms of any other international agreement relating to the protection of the ozone layer to which New Zealand is a party:
+  (da) prescribing the particulars of permits and exemptions to be shown in the Ozone Layer Protection Register:
   (e) prescribing offences in respect of the contravention of or non-compliance with any provision of any regulations made under this Act, and prescribing fines, not exceeding $5,000, that may, on summary conviction, be imposed in respect of any such offence:
   (f) providing for such other matters as are contemplated by or are necessary for giving full effect to this Act and its due administration.
 (2) A prohibition imposed under this section—